 Over the summer of 2014, London’s Southbank Centre held a “Festival of Love”, exhibiting pieces of hippy iconography which remained dotted around the complex long after.
 They created a suitably fitting portal to one particular event: an evening of psychedelic films at the BFI called Flower Children in the Blinding Light: the 60s Films of Anthony Stern.
 For lovers of 60s imagery and music, Anthony Stern’s films give us a window back into that world, its innocence, energy, naivety and expressiveness.

 Anthony Stern is a man of many guises: a film maker in the 1960s and editor who subsequently turned to glass making, through which he achieved worldwide success.
 Stern himself said that these two mediums possess similarities.
 He experimented with film in the ’60s as the assistant to Peter Whitehead and was friends with Pink Floyd.
 Fascinated with, and inspired by psychedelia and the light shows of the time, he envisioned how music and image could create something “greater than the sum of their parts”.
-This idea resulted in the beautiful and exuberant early music video of See Emily Play starring Iggy, the girlfriend of Syd Barrett.
+This idea resulted in the beautiful and exuberant early music video of See Emily Play starring Iggy, at one time the girlfriend of Syd Barrett.
 Another is set to a unique live recording of Interstellar Overdrive.

 Flower Children, Swinging London

 The evening at the BFI is introduced by Nicole Brenez, Curator of Avant Garde Film at the Cinemateque Francaise, Paris; she is clearly enchanted by and passionate about Anthony’s work as a film maker of this period, moreover she suggests that he is somewhat overlooked here in the UK.